GossamerTech/gossamertech.net/products.md

 ## How It Works

+### Setup and Configuration
-1. **Setup and Configuration:** Our team will work with you to configure the Andon system according to your specific requirements.
+Our team will work with you to configure the Andon system according to your specific requirements.

+### Implementation
-2. **Implementation:** The system is installed on your production line, with visual and auditory indicators placed at strategic points.
+The system is installed on your production line, with visual and auditory indicators placed at strategic points.

+### Integration
-3. **Integration:** The Andon system integrates with your existing IoT devices and cloud services, providing a centralized view of your operations.
+The Andon system integrates with your existing IoT devices and cloud services, providing a centralized view of your operations.

+### Monitoring
-4. **Monitoring:** Operators and management can monitor the production line in real-time, receiving alerts and accessing data through customizable dashboards.
+Operators and management can monitor the production line in real-time, receiving alerts and accessing data through customizable dashboards.

+### Maintenance and Support
-5. **Maintenance and Support:** We provide ongoing support and maintenance to ensure your Andon system continues to operate effectively.
+We provide ongoing support and maintenance to ensure your Andon system continues to operate effectively.